-5 What are the main licensing requirements for a private bank?
+What are the main licensing requirements for a private bank?

-As mentioned above, banks (providing private banking services) are subject to licensing requirements and FINMA's ongoing supervision.
+Banks (providing private banking services) are subject to licensing requirements and FINMA's ongoing supervision.
 Under Swiss law, banks are defined as business entities that solicit or take deposits from the public (or refinance themselves with substantial amounts from other unrelated banks) to provide financing to a large number of persons or entities.
 To the extent that a firm offers custody services (deposit taking), which are not limited to being used for securities transactions, it is required to be licensed as a bank.